Open, Closed, and Non-Degenerate Embedding Dimensions of Neural Codes: Conclusion

 \section{Conclusion}

 We have constructed several families of codes and characterized their embedding dimension vectors.
 In combination, these families guarantee that every vector $(a,b,c)$ with $2\le a,b,c\le \infty$ and $\max\{a,b\} \le c$ arises as the embedding dimension vector of some code (Theorem \ref{thm:main}).
 Moreover, such vectors are \emph{exactly} those that can arise as embedding dimension vectors, with the exception of the vectors $(0,0,0)$ and $(1,1,1)$.
-Although our results required careful and sometimes lengthy proofs, the essence of our arguments can largely be boiled down to two existing tools in the convex neural code literature: sunflowers of convex open sets (recall Section \ref{sec:(d,2,d)}, which restates results of \cite{embeddingphenomena}), and rigid structures of closed convex sets (recall Lemma \ref{lem:rigid}, which restates results of \cite{rigidstructures}).
+Although our results required careful and sometimes lengthy proofs, our arguments were primarily based on existing tools in the convex neural code literature: sunflowers of convex open sets (recall Section \ref{sec:(d,2,d)}, which restates results of \cite{embeddingphenomena}), and rigid structures of closed convex sets (recall Lemma \ref{lem:rigid}, which restates results of \cite{rigidstructures}).
 Our contribution was to find combinations of these tools which yielded the correct embedding dimension vectors, and carry out the necessary analysis to characterize these vectors.

 Although we have settled the question of which vectors can arise as embedding dimension vectors, it is still very difficult to bound the embedding dimensions of an arbitrary code $\C\subseteq 2^{[n]}$.
 In fact, it is even an open question whether or not there exists an algorithm which can decide the open, closed, or non-degenerate embedding dimension of a code.